grappa-py/grappa/docs/operators.rst

 that
 ^^^^

-Semantic chainable attributes to be used for multiple non-negative assertion composition/chaining.
+Semantic chainable attributes to be used for multiple non-negation assertions composition/chaining.

 Typically, you will use them when chaining in order to semantically describe your assertion concatenation.